Back to Resources

 We scored each platform across five areas:

-Community and support: Tutorials, live chat, and active forums cut down ramp-up time.
-Platforms with 24/5 chat support and busy user communities set the standard here.
+Community and support.
+Tutorials, live chat, and active forums cut ramp-up time.
+Platforms with responsive support channels and busy user communities set the standard.

-Ease-of-use: Visual clarity, template depth, and onboarding time show how fast you'll see results.
+Ease of use.
+Visual clarity, template depth, and onboarding time indicate how fast you'll see results.
 Even the easiest visual builders still have learning curves, but some are steeper than others.

-Pricing transparency: Clear tiers and predictable task counts help teams budget.
+Pricing transparency.
+Clear tiers and predictable task counts let teams budget without surprises.

-The grid below shows how each Make alternative stacks up on what matters most when you're not a developer: ease of use, AI depth, and starting price.
+The comparison below shows how each Make alternative stacks up on what matters most when you're evaluating options: ease of use, AI depth, and starting price.

 Tool